zhuminjie/OpenSeesPyDoc/sectionDeformation.rst

 .. function:: sectionDeformation(eleTag, secNum, dof)

    Returns the section deformation for a beam-column element.
+The dof of the section depends on the section type.
+Please check with the section manual.

    ========================   ===========================================================================
    ``eleTag`` |int|           element tag.